ClimatologyLab/TerraClimatev1.1/README.md

 ### Input Data Files

 The `inputs/` folder contains datasets used across the TerraClimate workflows.
+However, we do not supply the MATLAB .mat files here.

 - **monthly_era5summary.mat** — ERA5 monthly data from 1950–Current Year (2025).
 This file is not provided here, but ERA5 can be downloaded.
 The structure of this file is: